Jarrett Jack: Brooklyn Nets (2014–2016)

 On July 10, 2014, the Cleveland Cavaliers traded Jack to the Brooklyn Nets in a three-team trade also involving the Boston Celtics, as they needed to clear cap space to re-sign LeBron James.
-This is the second trade involving Jack where the team trading him away received the rights to Edin Bavcic in return.
+This is the second trade involving Jack where the team trading him away received the rights to Edin Bavčić in return.
 Hours after graduating from Georgia Tech on December 13, 2014, Jack travelled to Charlotte to join his teammates for their game against the Hornets.
 In 20 minutes of action off the bench, he recorded 14 points, 5 assists, and 2 rebounds to help the Nets win 114–87.

 On November 14, 2015, Jack scored a season-high 28 points in an overtime loss to the Golden State Warriors.
 On January 3, 2016, he was ruled out for the rest of the season with a torn anterior cruciate ligament and small medial meniscus tear in his right knee.
 He sustained the injury the previous night during the second half of the Nets' game at Boston.
 On June 30, 2016, Jack was waived by the Nets.

 On July 15, 2016, Jack signed with the Atlanta Hawks.
 However, on October 20, 2016, he was waived by the Hawks due to injury.
 He had been unable to practice during training camp due to torn right knee ligaments he suffered in 2015–16, and subsequently sat out all seven of the Hawks' exhibition games during the preseason.